iamdrzazgowski/taskflow-app/README.md

-# TaskFlow
+# 🧠 TaskFlow – Simple Task Management App

-## 📌 Project Overview

 **TaskFlow** is a web application designed for streamlined **team and task management**.
 It helps teams collaborate more efficiently by simplifying the process of assigning and tracking tasks.

+---

-### 🔧 Key Features:
+## 🔧 Key Features:

-- User registration and login
+- 🔐 User registration and login
-- Create and manage teams
+- 👥 Create and manage teams
-- Add members to teams
+- ➕ Add members to teams
-- Create and assign tasks within a team
+- 📝 Create and assign tasks within a team
-- Track task progress and statuses
+- 📊 Track task progress and statuses

+---

+### 🛠️ Tech Stack

+- ⚛️ **React** – Frontend JavaScript library for building dynamic user interfaces
+- ⚡ **Vite** – Fast build tool and development server
+- ☁️ **Supabase** – Backend-as-a-Service: authentication, PostgreSQL database
+- 🔄 **React Router** – Client-side routing for single-page applications

 ---